Conference “Economic Impact of Erasmus+ Student Mobility”

 This year, the conference will be held in the Troia Peninsula, a stunning beach destination in Portugal located about an hour south of Lisbon (just across from Setúbal), famous for its endless white sands and crystal-clear waters.

-For more information about this conference, we are available in the e-mail above:
+For more information about this conference, we are available in the e-mail below:

 The conference aims to provide a collaborative platform to analyze and leverage the broader effects of international education.
 The core objectives are: